sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 (personal note: the ToolBus perspective comes back many times this year :-)

-Saverio explains the syntax and semantics of the AIOC language which has many features I would have loved in ToolBus scripts.
+Saverio explains the syntax and semantics of the AIOC language which has many modern features I would have loved in ToolBus scripts.
 Scopes for messages is the best example.
 Second deadlock and race freedom by construction.. or should that one go first?
 The syntax is nice and clear.

 Website: http://bit.do/aiocj